sensor-dream/APIVOF/guidelines/list-info/t-packs-in-system-fedora-34.md

 <summary>telepathy-glib</summary>

 ```
-Из репозитор : fedora
+From repo     : fedora
-Краткое опис : GLib bindings for Telepathy
+Short desc    : GLib bindings for Telepathy
 URL          : http://telepathy.freedesktop.org/wiki/FrontPage
-Лицензия     : LGPLv2+
+License      : LGPLv2+
-Описание     : Telepathy-glib is the glib bindings for the telepathy unified framework
+Descript     : Telepathy-glib is the glib bindings for the telepathy unified framework
              : for all forms of real time conversations, including instant messaging, IRC,
              : voice calls and video calls.
 ```